-In every county studied, the most-affected district is also among the most heavily non-Anglo district in that county — and in Dallas and Tarrant, the single most non-Anglo district.
+In every county studied, the most-affected district is also among the most heavily non-Anglo districts in that county — and in Dallas and Tarrant, the single most non-Anglo district.
 The least-affected district is, in each case, also the least non-Anglo.
 The correlation isn't incidental to the bill's design; it's a direct consequence of who is least able to vote in every single cycle, for reasons ranging from work schedules to the access barriers covered in Part 1.

 The map drawn around the same populations